Visual Sound Comp 66 compressor review

 Not the quietest unit

-The compressor is quite noisy.
+The compressor can get noisy at higher compression settings.
 Not horribly so, but it’s annoying enough, especially since I use it with very low noise active pickups.
 There is a built in noise gate that you can turn on or off with a little switch inside after taking off the bottom plate, but it’s useless at its lowest – default – setting of the trim pot, and cuts off the trailing end of the notes when set to anywhere higher.

-The foot switch makes an audible pop whenever it’s engaged or disengaged.
+The foot switch appears to be quiet.
 It is not true bypass, but it uses a nice sounding, clean buffer.
 The pedal works with regular center negative 9V DC adapters, or you can also use a 9V battery.